Close

 • Transit documentation for connecting passengers

-• Specialized permits for research and extended stays
+• Specialized permits for research, academic pursuits, and long-term residence

 Expert Consultation Services

-Located off Africa's southeastern coast, Madagascar's unique position as the world's fourth-largest island creates specific regulatory requirements.
+Located off Africa's southeastern coast, Madagascar requires passports valid for at least 6 months from entry with 2 to 3 blank pages.
+Travelers need valid flight proof and sometimes yellow fever clearance.
 Our specialized team transforms complex immigration procedures into clear, actionable strategies, ensuring your journey to this remarkable destination proceeds without complications.

 02